digitalhealthhack/tabulator/README.md

 # Tabulator

 Tabulator is TB LAM test.
-Image processing working with a raspberry pi, a camera and the website [dataplicity] (http://dataplicity.com) which aggregates and presents the results.
+Image processing working with a raspberry pi (see setup [here](http://dataplicity.com/get-started/raspberry-pi/), a camera and the website [dataplicity] (http://dataplicity.com) which aggregates and presents the results.

 ## setup